nextcloud/documentation/admin_manual/enterprise_user_management/user_auth_shibboleth.rst

 	#

 	#
-	# Besides the exceptions above this location is now under control of
+	# Besides the exceptions below, this location is now under control of
 	# Shibboleth
 	#
 	<Location /oc-shib>